-Manipulation under anesthesia (MUA) consists of a series of mobilization, stretching, and traction procedures performed with the patient receives anesthesia (usually general anesthesia or moderate sedation).
+Manipulation under anesthesia (MUA) consists of a series of mobilization, stretching, and traction procedures performed while the patient receives anesthesia (usually general anesthesia or moderate sedation).
 Manipulation is intended to break up fibrous and scar tissue to relieve pain and improve range of motion.
 Anesthesia or sedation is used to reduce pain, spasm, and reflex muscle guarding that may interfere with the delivery of therapies and to allow the therapist to break up joint and soft tissue adhesions with less force than would be required to overcome patient resistance or apprehension.
 MUA is generally performed with an anesthesiologist in attendance.
 MUA is an accepted treatment for isolated joint conditions such as arthrofibrosis of the knee and adhesive capsulitis.
 It is also used to treat (reduce) fractures (e.g., vertebral, long bones) and dislocations.

 Evidence in the medical literature evaluating the use of MUA for management of pain conditions involving one or more (i.e., multiple joints, whole body MUA) of other major joints such as the hip, ankle, toe, elbow, and wrist, is lacking.
 Peer-reviewed literature finds retrospective chart reviews, small sample sizes and single case series.
 There are no controlled studies or any studies reporting long-term follow-up with outcomes.
 Due to insufficient evidence conclusions cannot be made regarding the clinical utility or safety and efficacy of MUA involving other single or multiple joints for pain management.

 Per the American Academy of Orthopedic Surgeons and The Arthroscopy Association of North America: Manipulation under anesthesia is included in all arthroscopy procedures and not a separate procedure.
 Therefore, the separate billing of manipulation under anesthesia during the surgical procedure will be denied as not medically necessary.

 Serial treatment sessions (i.e., treatments of the same bone/joint provided subsequently over a period of time) are not in accordance with generally accepted standards of medical practice and are therefore not medically necessary.